AnyaJajodia/bootcamp/topics/DevOps/README.md

 # Developer Operations (DevOps)

+Development and Operations have been merged to form the new DevOps strategy.
+This allows for the principle of a Continuous Integration Pipeline.
+This consists of the following steps;

+1. Continuous Integration
+2. Continuous Delivery
+3. Continuous Deployment

 ## Continuous Integration (CI)

 Continuous integration is the practice of automatic merging of code changes made by members of the development team into a single codebase.
-It is considered as a Developer Operations (DevOps) best practice.
+It is considered as a Development Operations (DevOps) best practice.
 This central repository is where builds are made and tests are run.
 Automated tools then assert the codebase validity before integration.
+Coding standards, code quality and syntax checks can also be run at this stage.

 ## Continuous Delivery

+Continuous Delivery is the next stage in the CI pipeline, automated build tools create an enduser deliverable package.

 ## Continuous Deployment (CD)